 Although only 1,000 were initially scheduled to be produced, the final number was 1,010 - split between 515 coupes and 495 convertibles.
 Unlike the previous year, Mystichrome was actually an option (the fourth available), rather than a version with a unique order code.
 If you wanted it, you would have added code 68M to your coupe or convertible - followed by an additional $3,650.
 Along with the new paint and interior trim, all also came with 17" chrome wheels.
 Unlike the Anniversary models, this one used standard front floor mats and the usual Dark Charcoal leather trim on the shifter and emergency brake - still a fantastic look.

 Once again, the Special Vehicle Team sent out documentation to owners signifying the limited status of this Cobra, including the welcome letter indicating where you fell in the production sequence.
-Examples of them are all below.
+Examples of them are all above.
 As a bonus, there is an informative article that follows a new convertible down the line at the Dearborn Assembly Plant, courtesy of the Mustang Club of America - definitely a great read for all Terminator owners.
-If your Cobra is Mystichrome, even better!
+If your Cobra is Mystichrome, even better.

 Of the 19,140 Terminators produced, only 15% were Special Editions - just 3,013.
 Although the build certificates state that all Cobra's in 2003 & 2004 were "Limited Editions", realistically, that honor goes to the Anniversary and Mystichrome cars.
 As a Terminator owner, however, I'd agree they are all unique in one way or another.
 If you happened to get your hands on one of these in either year, it's just that much more cool!